Can You Get Addicted to Vyvanse?

 - Suicidal thoughts and behaviors

 Is It Time to Consider Getting Treatment Help?

-Getting treatment help sooner rather than later can help you prevent a drug problem from getting out of control.
-Even if a full-blown addiction hasn’t taken root, treatment help may still be warranted if you’re experiencing signs of Vyvanse abuse, especially if you’re not able to stop using on your own.
-Medical detox programs provide round-the-clock supervision to ensure your safety.
+Getting treatment help sooner rather than later can help prevent a drug problem from getting out of control.
+Even if a full-blown addiction hasn’t taken root, treatment help may still be warranted if you’re experiencing signs of Vyvanse abuse, especially if you’re unable to stop using on your own.
+Medical detox programs provide round-the-clock supervision to ensure safety.
 Medication treatments can also be administered to treat withdrawal symptoms and reduce withdrawal discomfort.